spiral/docs/docs/en/validation/factory.md

 ## Configuration

-There are three validator bridges available for use with the Spiral Framework validation component:
+There are three validator bridges available for use with Spiral validation component:

 - [Spiral Validator](./spiral.md) - This is the default validator bridge.
 It is a simple, lightweight validator that can handle basic validation tasks.